-This state park is located near Lake Renwick, North Dakota's earliest settlement.
+Visit Lake Renwick, North Dakota's earliest settlement.

-The state park is most popular for recreational activities such as swimming, boating, hiking, biking, snowshoeing, and cross-country skiing.
-The hiking trails connect and travel through several nature preserves.
-The Gunslogson Nature preserve contains 200 acres of natural wooded areas and is along with the tongue River, which contains rare species including woodpeckers, watermeals, Bishop Caps, and wooden Pewees.
-Boardwalks and bridges go over the streams and rivers, but if you want to go hiking, try the hillman trail or blue trail which are perfect for birdwatching.
-Basswood trail stretches for 6.5 miles one way, making it a great area for avid hikers.
+Icelandic State Park is located near Lake Renwick and features restored historical buildings, including Akra community Hall, Hallson Church, and a Pioneer Historic Center.
+The center has exhibits and films portraying the North Dakota homestead years.
+Swimming, boating, hiking, biking, snowshoeing, and cross-country skiing are among the popular recreational activities available here.
+The hiking trails interconnect through several nature preserves.
+The Gunslogson Nature preserve contains 200 acres of natural wooded areas near the tongue River.
+Keep your eyes peeled for birds such as woodpeckers, watermeals, Bishop Caps, and wooden Pewees.
+Boardwalks and bridges go over the streams and rivers, but if you want to go hiking, try the Hillman Trail or Blue Trail are excellent birdwatching areas.
+Basswood Trail stretches for 6.5 miles one way, making it an ideal choice for avid hikers.